 Dr. Sandra León-Villa is a first gen, daughter of immigrants, Autistic Xicana, Activist, Speaker, Liberation Psychologist.
 Her work primarily focuses on the treatment of trauma, BIPOC mental health, and first generation BIPOC career professionals.
-She has been in the mental health field for over 13 years working directly with trauma survivors and is a survivor herself.
+She has been in the mental health field for 15 years working directly with trauma survivors and is a survivor herself.
 Dr. León-Villa published her research study, Exploring Gender and Racial/Ethnic Differences in the Effects of Child Sexual Abuse in the Journal of Child Sexual Abuse in 2018.
 She is trained in Eye Movement Desensitization and Reprocessing (EMDR) therapy, Trauma Focused Cognitive Behavioral Therapy (TF-CBT), and is certified in trauma informed yoga & is a registered yoga teacher (200RYT).

 In 2020, Dr. León-Villa lobbied for legislation that would require mental health professionals to obtain cultural competency, diversity, equity, & inclusion training for license renewal, and in May 2021, Assembly Bill 327 passed & was signed into law with the support of other community organizations.